 12. Hydrangea

-Native hydrangeas, such as the popular Annabelle and Incrediball types, produce large, long-lasting flowers which beckon to local birds.
+Native hydrangeas, such as the popular Annabelle and Incrediball types, produce large, long-lasting flowers that beckon to local birds.
 While these shrubs don’t produce berries, they are often home to a host of yummy insect treats that birds love.

 13. Mountain ash